-- Ensuring CMT, Directors and other relevant stakeholders obtain assurance that the council and its services are managing and mitigating risks that could affect the achievement of the organisation's objectives. - 2.
-Establishing reporting mechanisms to submit Strategic and Operational Risk Registers to CMT, City Mayor and Executive, Audit and Risk Committee and relevant stakeholders. - 3.
-Ensuring the operations and initiatives that are high risk to the council are reported and monitored through the appropriate director to aid informed decision making. - Providing learning opportunities to council officers on risk management process across the council by scheduling a rolling training programme year on year with the option of bespoke training. - 5.
-Keeping abreast of best practice throughout the industry and through the continual review and improvement of the council's risk management practices. - Good practice tools to support management of risks applied consistently throughout the council. - Ensuring accountabilities, roles and responsibilities for managing risk are clearly defined, communicated and understood by establishing clear processes, responsibilities and reporting lines for risk. - 8.
+- Ensuring CMT, Directors, Executive and other relevant stakeholders obtain assurance that the council and its services are managing and mitigating risks that could affect the achievement of the organisation's objectives. - Establishing appropriate risk reporting mechanisms and risk communications council-wide.
+Ensure a process is in place to allow for the submission of Strategic and Operational Risk Registers to CMT, City Mayor and Executive, Audit and Risk Committee and relevant stakeholders. - Ensuring the operations and initiatives that are high risk to the council are reported and monitored through the appropriate channels and via the relevant director to aid informed decision making. - Providing learning opportunities to council officers on the risk management process across the council by scheduling a rolling training programme year on year with the option of bespoke training. - 5.
+Keeping abreast of best practice throughout the industry and through the continual review and improvement of the council's risk management practices. - Good practice tools to support management of risks applied consistently throughout the council and reinforcing the importance of effective risk management as part of the everyday work of employees and members. - Ensuring accountabilities, roles and responsibilities for managing risk are clearly defined, communicated and understood by establishing clear processes, responsibilities and reporting lines for risk. - 8.
 Anticipating and responding to changes in the external environment including changing political, economic, social, technological, environmental and legislative requirements. - 9.
-Demonstrating the benefits of effective risk management through: - - Cohesive leadership and improved management controls; - Improved resource management people, time, and assets; - Improved efficiency and effectiveness in service and project delivery; - Minimising the impact following an incident, damage limitation and cost containment: - Better protection of employees, residents and others from harm; - Reduction in incidents, accidents and losses leading to lower insurance premiums and improved reputation for the council. - 10.
-Recognise that it is not possible, nor desirable, to eliminate risk entirely, and so have a comprehensive business continuity and insurance programme that protects the council from significant financial loss, reputational damage or even litigation therefore minimising the impact from an event.
+Horizon scanning and considering emerging risks which should be on the radar (but where impacts are not fully known for such risks) - 10.
+Demonstrating the following benefits of effective risk management:: - - Cohesive leadership and effective management controls; - Improved resource management people, time, and assets; - Improved efficiency and effectiveness in service and project delivery; - Minimising the impact following an incident, damage limitation and cost containment; - Better protection of employees, residents and others from harm; - Reduction in incidents, accidents and losses leading to lower insurance premiums and improved reputation for the council. - 11.
+Recognise that it is not possible or expected to eliminate risk entirely, and so have a comprehensive business continuity and insurance programme that protects the council from significant financial loss, reputational damage or even litigation therefore minimising the impact from an event.

-Andy Keeling Chief Operating Officer Sir Peter Soulsby City Mayor
+Alison Greenhill Chief Operating Officer Sir Peter Soulsby City Mayor